google/WebFundamentals/src/content/en/fundamentals/accessibility/03-semantics-navigation/semnav-two.md

 ---
 layout: shared/narrow
-title: "Accessibility Codelab"
+title: "Using Headings Effectively"
-description: "Accessibility Codelab"
+description: "The role of heading structure in accessibility"
 published_on: 2016-03-01
 updated_on: 2016-03-01
-order: 24
+order: 2
 translation_priority: 0
 authors:
   - megginkearney